gvwilson/fiction/iffy/index.md

 "Whoa," Iffy breathed.

-Some of the tools looked as good as new, though they had to be at least a hundred years old---only a handful of well-defended factories scattered around the world still had the cleanrooms and nano-fabricators needed to create marvels like the fractal iridium mesh that
+Some of the tools looked as good as new, though they had to be at least a hundred years old—only a handful of well-defended factories scattered around the world still had the cleanrooms and nano-fabricators needed to create marvels like the fractal iridium mesh that